xmos/lib_src/doc/programming_guide/multi_rate_hifi_src.rst

 Each SRC processing call returns the integer number of samples produced during the sample rate conversion.

 The SSRC is synchronous in nature and assumes that the ratio is equal to the nominal sample rate ratio.
-For example, to convert from 44.1 kHz to 48 kHz, it is assumed that the word clocks of the input and output stream are derived from the same master clock and have an exact ratio of 147:160.
+For example, to convert from 44.1 kHz to 48 kHz, it is assumed that the sample clocks of the input and output stream are derived from the same master-clock and have an exact ratio of 147:160.

-If the word clocks are derived from separate oscillators, or are not synchronous (for example are derived from each other using a fractional PLL), the ASRC must be used.
+If the sample clocks are derived from separate master-clocks, different oscillators for example, or are not synchronous (for example are derived from each other using a fractional PLL), ASRC must be used rather than SSRC.

 Buffer Formats
 ..............